JoshBurke/Shutterfly-Album-Downloader/README.md

 ## Notes

 - The script will download all albums & photos for the given user.
-- The script will pause & resume downloading if the access token expires.
+- The script will pause, prompt for a new access token, and resume downloading if the access token expires.
 - The script will retry downloading if the download fails.
 - The script will back off exponentially if the rate limit is exceeded.
 - The script will save the downloaded photos to the `shutterfly_photos` directory.